-- Mineral Resources are quoted as INCLUSIVE of Ore Reserve. - 2.
-3. - Mineral Resource is reported at a 0.6% Cu cut-off grade.
+Mineral Resources are quoted as INCLUSIVE of Ore Reserve.
+1.

+Mineral Resources are quoted at a 0.6% Cu cut-off grade.
 Discrepancy in summation may occur due to rounding.

-Estimate is constrained by the survey stope and development positions for Tritton as at end June 2020. - Indicated estimate includes 140k tonne at 2.2% Cu for 3.0k tonne of copper metal contained in the upper Tritton Pillars between the 4,655mRL and 4,565mRL that have been down-graded from Measured Resource due to risk.
+Estimate is constrained by the survey stope and development positions for Tritton as at end June 2020.
+Indicated estimate includes 140k tonne at 2.2% Cu for 3.0k tonne of copper metal contained in the upper Tritton Pillars 5. between the 4,655mRL and 4,565mRL that have been down-graded from Measured Resource due to risk.